AqwamCreates/DataPredict/docs/API/Models/Table.md

 Creates a new base model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-Table.new(learningRate: number, Optimizer: Optimizer: Object, StatesList: {any}, ActionList: {any}): ModelObject
+Table.new(learningRate: number, Optimizer: Optimizer: Object, FeaturesList: {any}, ClassesList: {any}): ModelObject
 ```

 #### Parameters: